 You open an FD for 2 years.
 However, you happen to need the money after just 1 year.
 If you break your FD prematurely, banks can charge a small penalty and also offer interest rate applicable for 1-year deposit (and not 2-year deposit).

-If you want to longer term (greater than 3 years), opt for debt mutual funds.
+If you want to invest for longer term (greater than 3 years), opt for debt mutual funds.
 Debt mutual funds are more tax-efficient than fixed deposits if the investment horizon is more than 3 years.
 Indexation benefits will come into play and boost your post-tax returns.